LibreOffice Help pages are displayed in your system default web browser.

 Enter the name, folder and meaningful tags for the bookmark.

-Close the bookmark dialogue box of the web browser.
+Close the bookmark dialog of the web browser.

 Each Help page visited is recorded in the web browser history.
 To open the navigation history: